 The big mobile network providers—Three, O2, Vodafone and EE—all have multiple shops around London.
-For example, you’ll find them all on Oxford Street.
-You’ll be able to buy a short-term prepaid or PAYG SIM in store and have one of the staff help you install the SIM correctly.
+For example, you’ll find the lot of them on Oxford Street.
+You’ll be able to buy a short-term prepaid or PAYG SIM in store, and have one of the staff help you install the SIM correctly.

-Apart from the big network providers’ own stores, other shops you can walk into and buy a SIM card include Carphone Warehouse, WHSmith newsagents, Boots drugstore, Superdrug drugstore and various small independent newsagents/convenience stores.
+Apart from the big network providers’ own stores, other shops you can walk into and buy a SIM card in London include:

-Last but not least, you’ll very likely get the best value if you order a SIM card online.
-SMARTY and VOXI are strong contenders for the best pre-paid UK SIM cards, and often have special offers with extra data.
+You’ll very likely get the best value if you order a SIM card online, which is quick and easy to do.
+SMARTY and VOXI (300GB for only £20.00!) are strong contenders for the best pre-paid UK SIM cards, and often have special offers with extra data.
 See our article on UK SIM cards for a fuller comparison.

-Whilst you’ll have to wait a day for delivery, it will save you the time of walking around shops and schlepping across London for an afternoon.
-Also if you’re yet to arrive in the UK, you can order in advance and have it delivered to where you’re staying before you arrive.
+Whilst you’ll have to wait a day or so for delivery, it will save you the time of walking around shops and schlepping across London for an afternoon.
+Also, if you’re yet to arrive in the UK, you can order in advance and have it delivered to your hotel, Airbnb or wherever it is you’re staying, before you arrive.